Last Updated on September 17, 2020 by Creative Parenting

 And speaking of transition strategies, that leads me to my next and final idea:

-Idea #4 Don’t Forget To Think About This Potential Health Impact
+Idea #4 Don’t Forget To This Potential Health Consideration

-And it’s the one that I found most helpful…
+And it’s the one that we found most helpful…

 Because it really stems from one of the biggest problems that we were having…